GUIDELINE TO START NEW BUILDINGS – BASIC REQUIREMENTS

 - Bhoomipoojan can be performed according to the rites specific to one’s culture.
 The other arrangements depending on the quantum of work for the project.

-- The site in-charge manages this ceremony with the help from the site staff.
+- The site in charge manages this ceremony with help from the site staff.

 - A few guidelines for arranging this ceremony are given below, as it can influence the invitees/ VIPS positively in becoming future clients.

 - Invitation cards should be selected, printed, and posted to all the invitees well in advance.

 - The invitation the card should include the following information

 - Name and address of site, date, and time of the program.